 Publication began in 1915, and in 2014, on the 100-year anniversary, the journal began electronic publication in an effort to more readily disseminate information.
 Previously published issues are being archived on this website as part of an ongoing process*.
 All material posted on the website is available at no charge to scientists world-wide.

-Paid subscriptions will continue to be available to libraries and other agencies that request printed copies, but each issue of the journal is available to all individuals in electronic format immediately when published online.
+Paid subscriptions will continue to be available to libraries and other agencies that request printed copies, but each issue of the journal is available to everyone in electronic format immediately when published online.

 Aim and Scope: